Blueprint for Maryland's Future: Implementation

 The Accountability and Implementation Board (AIB), which was established through 2020 Blueprint bill, began accepting applicants to ensure the implementation of the Kirwan Commission's reforms on July 9, 2021.
 Governor Hogan nominated seven members to the AIB on October 1, which met for the first time on November 16.

 The AIB has struggled to meet the deadlines as proposed in the Blueprint law due to a lack of funding and staffing.
 In February 2022, the AIB approved a new timeline that pushed back select key dates for the Blueprint's implementation.
 Following this, the Maryland General Assembly voted in March 2022 to pass a bill to again delay the implementation of the Blueprint, aligning with the dates proposed in their timeline.

 In December 2022, the AIB unanimously voted to adopt the $3.8 billion education plan.
-School systems have until March 15, 2023, to submit plans for fulfilling the Blueprint's funding requirements for the 2023-2024 school year.
+School systems had until March 15, 2023, to submit plans for fulfilling the Blueprint's funding requirements for the 2023-2024 school year.
+The AIB approved Blueprint implementation plans for all school districts by January 2025.

 In January 2023, Governor Wes Moore released his first budget, which proposed reallocating $500 million toward the Blueprint.
+The budget was amended to increase funding for the Blueprint to $900 million in March 2023, and signed into law by Moore in April 2023.